-Spectre of reprisals lurks over EU arms shipments to Ukraine
+Spectre of reprisals over EU arms shipments to Ukraine

 "We are not sending any jets to Ukraine because that would open a military interference in the Ukrainian conflict," Polish president Andrzej Duda said alongside the Nato chief.

-"We are not sending any jets to the Ukrainian airspace," he said.
+"We are not sending any jets to the Ukrainian airspace," Duda said.

 As for any other Polish weapons headed for the front line, a Polish diplomatic source said: "We won't give any precise details, because the person [Russian president Vladimir Putin] on the other side is entirely unpredictable."

-Slovak and Bulgarian diplomats, speaking to EUobserver, denied press reports that they were offering up old Mig fighter planes to Ukrainian pilots.
+Slovak and Bulgarian diplomats, speaking to EUobserver, denied press reports that their countries were offering up old Mig fighter planes to Ukrainian pilots.

-EU foreign affairs chief Josep Borrell late on Sunday said "we are going to provide even fighter jets" in an EU arms-to-Ukraine program, including €450m of EU subsidies, prompting a round of speculation about where the aircraft would come from.
+EU foreign affairs chief Josep Borrell late on Sunday said "we are going to provide even fighter jets" in an EU arms-to-Ukraine programme, including €450m of EU subsidies, prompting a round of speculation about where the aircraft would come from.

 Ukraine has also appealed for Nato to impose a no-fly zone over Ukraine.